decred/dcrwallet/rpc/documentation/api.md

 **Response:** `CommittedTicketsResponse`

-- `repeated bytes tickets`: The hashes of tickets that are controlled by this wallet.
+- `repeated TicketAddresses ticketAddresses`: The hashes and addresses that are controled by this wallet.

+  **Nested message:** `TicketAddresses`

+  - `bytes Ticket`: Hash of the ticket.

+  - `string address`: Address of the largest commitment.
 ___

 #### `TransactionNotifications`